ekusuma/handin240/README.md

 ## Todos
 - Error handling when necessary files do not exist
 - Convert Python scripts into executables
-- Create script to modify AFS permissions for each student directory
+- ~Create script to modify AFS permissions for each student directory~
 - Refactor scripts into object-oriented, for ease of use
+- Define TATB directory and usage

 ## Usage
 ### Handin directory utilities